NOTE: See the beginning of Section F for abbreviations, course numbers and coding.

 |POLS3241||Canadian Voting Behaviour||3 ch (3S/T) [W]|

-A study of the electoral system, representation, and voting behavior in Canada.
+A study of the electoral system, representation, and voting behaviour in Canada.

 |POLS3252||Canadian Political Parties||3 ch (3S/T) [W]|